asmith504/beginning-html/README.md

 # beginning-html
-This repository will be used for code writing (learning)
+This repository will be used for code writing